 An overgrown lawn and garden will make your yard space look even more condensed.
 “The great thing about less yard is it takes less maintenance, so keep up with mowing, pruning and weeding,” says MacDonald.

 If you have a fence or trellis, plant things that will grow vertically, whether it be flowering vines, tomatoes or peas.
 Additionally, consider hanging plants or stackable garden planters to streamline what little garden grove you have available.

-For more real estate information, please contact RE/MAX Gateway at firstname.lastname@example.org, 703-652-5777, or RE/MAX Gateway.
+For more information on obtaining a mortgage, please contact RE/MAX Gateway at firstname.lastname@example.org, 703-652-5777, or RE/MAX Gateway.